- August 31, 2018

-The Wolper Law Firm is currently investigating claims against Scott Douglas Williams, a former Financial Advisor at LPL Financial in Franklin, Tennessee.
+The Wolper Law Firm, P.A. is currently investigating claims against Scott Douglas Williams, a former Financial Advisor at LPL Financial in Franklin, Tennessee.
 Scott Williams has been in the securities industry since the 1990s and previously worked at Raymond James.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 10, 2018, LPL Financial discharged Scott Williams for “violation of firm’s policy regarding discretion.”
 This practice is known as unauthorized trading and is strictly prohibited by both FINRA rules and firm policy.